-- 1 Profiles have been developed in order to: - Make the processes of assigning staff to one of the new pay bands as straightforward as possible.
-It would not be helpful to the NHS and its staff to have to undertake one million individual job evaluations in order to implement the new NHS pay scheme.
-The matching procedure (see chapter 11) has been developed to allow most jobs locally to be matched to nationally evaluated profiles, on the basis of information from job descriptions, person specifications and oral information. - Provide a framework against which to check the consistency of local evaluations during the initial assimilation process and in the future (see chapter 11). - 1.2 Profiles work on the premise that there are posts in the NHS which are fairly standard and which have many common features.
+- 1 Profiles have been developed in order to: - Make the processes of assigning pay bands to roles as straightforward as possible..
+The matching procedure (see chapter 11) allows most jobs locally to be matched to nationally evaluated profiles, on the basis of information from job descriptions, person specifications and oral information. - Provide a framework against which to check the consistency of local evaluations during the initial assimilation process and in the future (see chapter 13). - 1.2 Profiles work on the premise that there are posts in the NHS which are fairly standard and which have many common features.
 Indeed one of the benefits of job evaluation is that it uses a common language and a common set of terms to describe all jobs.
 Job evaluation is about highlighting similarities between jobs via common language and measurement.
 Profiles apply these principles to particular job groups.